ddamato/token-operations/README.md

 ### Aliases

 When referencing token aliases, the operations will attempt to resolve the alias _and_ perform any operations that might exist on the token before returning that value.
 As an example, if an alias for `{button-bg-hover}` itself has an operation which darkens the color at the token.
-The operation of darkening the color will occur first before and the resulting value will be return.
+The operation of darkening the color will occur first before and the resulting value will be returned.

 ```json5